kluctl/kluctl/docs/reference/deployments/annotations/all-resources.md

 diffs.

 If more than one field needs to be specified, add `-xxx` to the annotation key, where `xxx` is an arbitrary number.

+### kluctl.io/ignore-diff-field-regex
+Same as [kluctl.io/ignore-diff-field](#kluctlioignore-diff-field) but specifying a regular expressions instead of a JSON Path.

+If more than one field needs to be specified, add `-xxx` to the annotation key, where `xxx` is an arbitrary number.